 One of our biggest blind spots is we’ve bought into the idea that good things are good for us while bad things are bad for us.
-But this good versus evil logic is fruit off the wrong tree.
+But this good-versus-evil logic is fruit off the wrong tree.

-You can do a lot of good walking after the flesh!
-But it won’t do you any good.
+You can do a lot of good walking after the flesh, but it won’t do you any good.
 “The flesh profits nothing.”
 Live like this and you will be functionally identical to a moral sinner.
 You will miss opportunities to reveal the kingdom of God supernaturally.
-You will be acting like a “mere man” (see 1 Cor 3:3).
+You will be acting like a “mere man” (1 Cor 3:3).

-You can spend all your days doing good works but none of it will result in praise to your Father in heaven because they are your works and not His.
+You can spend all your days doing good works but none of it will result in praise to your Father in heaven because they are your works and not his.
 You may feel like you’re making a mark but in reality you’re just accumulating fuel for the fire.

-Sadly, this is exactly how many Christians choose to live.
-Ask them to define the works of the flesh and they will recite Paul’s list of “manifest” examples in Galatians 5.
-These are the biggies, if you like.
+Sadly, this is exactly how many Christians live.
+Ask them to define the works of the flesh and they will recite Paul’s list from Galatians 5.
+Immorality, idolatry, jealousy and so on.
+These are the biggies.
 It never occurs to them that walking after flesh can also bring death to the humdrum activity of everyday life.